 The Testing Center is not equipped to accommodate an entire class; if you need a proctor for a class exam, contact the Program Director for your area.

 Referral of Specific Students

-If you feel that one of your students would benefit from working with a tutor, you can submit a Referral Form (available in the faculty workroom or the LRC folder in the content area of the Linc-In Faculty Group).
+If you feel that one of your students would benefit from working with a tutor, you can submit a Referral Form (available in the faculty workroom).
 You will be notified weekly of student compliance and progress.

 Reserved Materials Cabinet

 Items may be placed on reserve in the LRC for your students’ use.
-Stop by the LRC with the materials and any specific instructions on student use.
+Stop by the LRC with the materials and any specific instructions for student use.

 If you have a research component in your class and would like an LRC writing specialist to talk to your class about the College’s online databases and other research tips, contact the LRC Director.